On the superposition principle and non-linear response in spin glasses: Difference Between the ZFC and the TRM Protocols

 \section{Difference Between the ZFC and the TRM Protocols}

-This section is the core of our numerical results in showing and characterizing the effect of an external magnetic field on a 3D spin glass.

-The scaling law, first introduced by Joh \emph{et al.} \cite{joh:99} and then developed by Refs.~\cite{zhai-janus:20a,zhai-janus:21}, solves a decades-old controversy concerning the nature of the Zeeman energy for describing the magnetic response both in experiments and simulations:

-Here, $\xi(\tw)$ is the microscopic correlation length, see below Eq.~\eqref{eq:xi_micro_def}, $\hat{S}$ is a constant from the Fluctuation-Dissipation Theorem (FDT), $D=3$ is the spatial dimension and $\theta$ is the replicon exponent \cite{janus:17b}.
-The replicon exponent $\theta$ is a function of $\tilde{x}= \ell_\mathrm{J}(T)/\xi(\tw)$, where $\ell_J(T)$ is the Josephson length \cite{janus:18,zhai:19} .
-For notational simplicity, we have omitted this functional dependence.

-In Fig.~\ref{fig:scaling_law_num}, we show that this scaling law holds for both the ZFC and TRM protocols.

 One of the main differences between experiments and simulations is access to the microscopic spin configurations.
 Eq.~\eqref{eq:scaling_law_decay_teff} could be read as a bridge to connect the macroscopic observable of the effective time $\teff_H$ and the microscopic spin rearrangement $\xi_\mathrm{micro}$.
-Numerically, we have easy access to the spin configuration enabling us to calculate the microscopic correlation length $\xi_\mathrm{micro}(\tw;H)$ as follows.